Medications & Substances

 The most significant clinical constraint on Vivitrol is that patients generally need to be fully opioid-free before the first injection, often for about 7–10 days depending on the opioid involved and the clinical situation.
 If naltrexone is administered while opioids are still present, it will precipitate acute withdrawal, which can be severe.

-Reladetoxification window is clinically important because opioid tolerance decreases during this period, which can increase overdose risk if relapse occurs.
-The period between stopping opioids and receiving the first Vivitrol injection represents a window of high relapse risk and reduced opioid tolerance — making overdose particularly dangerous if relapse occurs.
+The period between stopping opioids and receiving the first Vivitrol injection carries high return-to-use risk and reduced opioid tolerance — making overdose particularly dangerous if a return to use occurs.

 Comparison with buprenorphine